MarkC-b3d/youtube-dl-dpg/README.md

 Once all 3 are installed you need to update the config.ini to reflect the full path where youtube-dl is installed to, including the .exe if on windows.

 Remember to save the config file.

+Run main.py

+Copy paste youtube links to the windows and press the button.

+Files will be downloaded where the script was executed.